Solomiya Krushelnytska: Later life

 In August 1939, after the death of her husband, Krushelnytska left Italy and returned to her home in Lviv, which during the interbellum period had become an important stronghold of the Second Polish Republic.
 Tragically, she would remain trapped in this city for the rest of her life, when only a few weeks following her arrival, Nazi Germany and the Soviet Union colluded to invade Poland and divide its territory between them in September 1939.
 The two invading armies met at Lviv, and proceeded to lay siege to the city.
 The city would suffer under 10 days of shelling by Luftwaffe bombers, German panzer strikes and Red Army cavalry raids, incurring the loss of several thousand lives and the destruction of many historic buildings, including the complete leveling of the Church of the Holy Spirit one block away from the Krushelnytska residence.
 Following the surrender of Polish forces, Lviv was ceded to Soviet occupation, which swiftly enacted a brutal regime of repression.
 The home of Solomiya Krushelnytska, was seized by the authorities, leaving her only one living quarters on the second floor to share with her sister, Hanna.
 For much of this period, Solomiya Krushelnytska remained confined to her house, due to a broken leg.

 Less than two years later, the German army invaded Ukraine again, and Lviv fell under Nazi occupation by July 1941.
 This time, it was the Wehrmacht that took over two floors of the Krushelnytska residence, forcing all occupants to either move out or move in together on the upper floors.
-Solomiya would survive the years of ethnic cleansing her city would endure, until the return of Soviet troops in 1944 would transition her into the final stage of her life, as an artist trapped behind the Iron curtain.
+Solomiya would survive the years of ethnic cleansing her city would endure, until the return of Soviet troops in 1944 would transition her into the final stage of her life, as an artist trapped behind the Iron Curtain.
 The formerly world-renowned artist began giving voice lessons and would return to her alma mater, the Lviv Conservatory, as a professor.
 In 1951, she was recognized as a Merited Artist of Ukraine.
 Solomiya Krushelnytska died on November 16, 1952, and was subsequently buried at Lviv's Lychakiv Cemetery, across from the gravesite of her friend, Ivan Franko.

+Personal life

+Before her marriage Krushelnytska had been proposed by at least three men: theological seminary graduate Zenon Hutkovskyi, lawyer Teofil Okunevskyi and pharmacist Yosyp Bilynskyi.
+During a court process related to the cancellation of one of her planned concerts in Naples in 1906, which was caused by the eruption of Mount Vesuvius, Solomiya met Cesare Riccioni, an Italian lawyer, and they soon became a couple.
+Krushelnytska and Riccioni married on 19 July 1910 in Buenos Aires during the singer's tour around South America.
+They settled in Viareggio, where Riccioni was several times elected as mayor.
+The family's villa became a point of attraction for numerous artistic figures, including Giacomo Puccini, Titta Ruffo, Giuseppe De Luca, Giuseppe Anselmi and Alfredo Casella.
+After Riccioni's death in 1936 Krushelnytska remained a widow.